SquidKit/SquidKit/README.md

 See HomeViewController.swift in the Example project for a better understanding of how to use a NavigatingTableItem.

 ##### TableSection
 A TableSection is simply an array of TableItems.
 TableSection models a section in a UITableView.
 It may also have a height and a title.
-By default, the height is nil if title is non-nil, meaning use the UITableView's default section height property for the height.
+By default, the height is nil if title is non-nil (which means: use the UITableView's default section height property for the height).

 ##### TableItemBackedTableViewController
 TableItemBackedTableViewController makes working with TableItems and TableSections really simple.
 Just plop an array of TableSections into a TableItemBackedTableViewController, and this controller really does the rest: it handles calling a TableItem's selectBlock, it handles all of the rowCount, sectionCount, etc stuff.
 The only thing it doesn't do is implement *cellForRowAtIndexPath*; you are expected to override TableItemBackedTableViewController and provide cells.